rachelxiaoyu/Graph_New_York_Party/README.md

 # Graph_New_York_Party
+Overview

-This project aims to characterize the graph properties of the New York social network.
+This project aims to analyze the social network properties of New York’s social elite.